tsahara/r7rs/content/procs.md

 \proto{car}{ pair}{procedure}}

 Returns the contents of the car field of \var{pair}.
-Note that it is an error to take the car of the empty list\index{empty list}.
+Note that it is an error to take the car of the empty list.

 ```
 (car '(a b c))          \ev  a